emccorson/onsenguide/GUIDE.md

 > another method, `pushPage`, which creates a new instance of a page regardless
 > of whether it already exists in the stack.
 We recommend using `bringPageTop`
 > over `pushPage` to avoid the error of accidentally loading the same page
-> twice, which can cause conflicts and unexpected bugs.
+> twice, which can cause conflicts and tricky bugs.

 ## Back button